S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Forming a Fractal Organization

-1. Forming the **second tier**: In each constituent, the members of each common (and significant) functional domain, decide who of them will represent them in a **function-specific delegate circle**, where they hare knowledge and learning, and contribute toward making and evolving agreements.
+1. Forming the **second tier**: In each constituent, the members of each common (and significant) functional domain, decide who of them will represent them in a **function-specific delegate circle**, where they share knowledge and learning, and contribute toward making and evolving agreements.
 Representatives are selected for a limited term (after which a new selection is made).
 2. Forming the **third tier**: second-tier delegate circles each select a delegate to form the **cross-functional delegate circle**.

 ---